better-api/better-api/docs/syntax.md

 types.

 > [!NOTE]
-> Because of how the code gen works, you can't specify "anonymous" auth.
+> Because of how the code gen works, you can't specify anonymous auth.
 All auth types
-> have to be named, similar to how all response types have to be named.
+> have to be named.

 ---